sparqlunicorn/sparqlunicornGoesGIS/README.md

 # SPARQLing Unicorn QGIS Plugin

-This plugin adds a GeoJSON layer from SPARQL endpoint queries.

-The necessary python libs can be found here: <https://github.com/sparqlunicorn/unicornQGISdepInstaller>.
+This plugin adds a GeoJSON layer from SPARQL enpoint queries.
+The necessary python libs are bundled with the plugin.

 qgisMinimumVersion = 3.0